-We considered three evaluation metrics that are widely used in OCR systems, Character Error Rate(CER) , F1 score and Word Accuracy.
-CER is designed to be evaluated at the character level, which is case-sensitive, while the F1 score and word accuracy are evaluated at the word level, which are case-insensitive.
+We considered three evaluation metrics that are widely used in OCR systems: Character Error Rate (CER), F1 score, and Word Accuracy Rate (WAR).
+CER is evaluated at the character level and is case-sensitive, while the F1 score and Word Accuracy are evaluated at the word level and are case-insensitive.

 CER is defined as the edit distance between the predicted text and the ground truth.
-CER can be calculated as:
+It can be calculated as:

-where $S$ is the number of substitutions, $I$ is the number of insertions, $D$ is the number of deletions, and $N$ is the total number of characters in the real text.
+where $S$ is the number of substitutions, $I$ is the number of insertions, $D$ is the number of deletions, and $N$ is the total number of characters in the ground truth.

-WER and CER are similar benchmark scores.
-The main difference is that the smallest unit of text in the calculation method is changed from characters to words, so that WAR can be calculated by $1-\mathrm{WER}$.
-We mainly use it in the evaluation of the STR benchmark datasets.

-The F1 score is the harmonic mean of precision and recall, used to evaluate the accuracy of a model, which is defined as follows:
+Word Accuracy Rate, derived as $1-\mathrm{WER}$ (Word Error Rate), assesses the proportion of correctly recognized words, making it particularly useful for evaluating STR (Scene Text Recognition) benchmarks.
+WER and CER are similar benchmark scores, with the main difference being that WER calculates errors at the word level, whereas CER does so at the character level.
+The F1 score, as the harmonic mean of Precision and Recall, provides a balanced measure of a model's accuracy, where Precision reflects the accuracy of detected words and Recall reflects the completeness of word detection.